-Property not acquired or owned as prescribed in 11.03.010 or 11.03.020, acquired after marriage by either husband or wife or both, is community property.
+Property not acquired or owned as prescribed in 11.03.010 acquired after marriage by either spouse or both, is community property.
 Either spouse, acting alone, may manage and control community property, with a like power of disposition as the acting spouse has over his or her separate property, except:

-- (a) Neither spouse shall give or bequeath by will more than one-half of the community property. - (b) Neither spouse shall give community property without the express or implied consent of the other. - (c) Neither spouse shall sell, convey, or encumber the community real property
+(a) Neither spouse shall give or bequeath by will more than one-half of the community property.

+(b) Neither spouse shall give community property without the express or implied consent of the other.